Kia reveals new design for fastback Stinger

 The lower section of the steering wheel features a new metallic finish, matching the chrome bezel that now surrounds the 7.0-inch fully-digital instrument cluster.
 The latter is designed to provide crystal clear information to drivers via its high-definition display.
 The rear-view mirror is now frameless, creating a modern look and enhancing rear visibility.

-Depending on specification, the dashboard and doors are finished with new contrast stitching, while the centre console is available with aluminium or carbon fibre-style trim; both measures enhance the sporty nature of the cabin.
+Depending on specification, the dashboard and doors are finished with new contrast stitching, while the center console is available with aluminum or carbon fiber-style trim; both measures enhance the sporty nature of the cabin.
 Sitting atop the dash is Kia’s upgraded 10.25-inch touchscreen infotainment and navigation system, accented by a new glossy black finish along the front of the dash.
-The cabin also features a new mood lighting system, allowing drivers to select one of 64 colours to subtly alter the character of the cabin.
+The cabin also features a new mood lighting system, allowing drivers to select one of 64 colors to subtly alter the character of the cabin.

 More Stinger details to be revealed soon